gagandayal829/nodejs-crudapp/README.md

-# NodeJS-ExpressJS-MYSQL CRUD app
+CRUD APP

-## Instructions

 - Download the code

 ```
-download and unzip the repo
+download the repo
 ```

-- Go into app folder
+- Go into CRUD_app folder

 ```
 cd into nodejs_crud folder